parcoach/parcoach/README.md

 ### Static checking

 PARCOACH is an LLVM pass that can be run with the [opt](http://llvm.org/docs/CommandGuide/opt.html) tool.
-This tool makes part of LLVM and is already included with your installation of LLVM `9.0`.
+This tool makes part of LLVM and is already included with your installation of LLVM.
 It takes as input LLVM bytecode.

 #### To use Parcoach on a single file